 Mix the honey and sugar in a small saucepan and bring to a boil.
 Let it simmer for about 2 minutes, then remove from the heat and add the peanut butter.
 Stir vigorously until all the peanut butter is melted, then mix in the vanilla.

 Immediately pour the peanut butter caramel over the popcorn and stir with a long-handled wooden spoon until it's all coated.
 Let cool for at least 10 minutes before serving.

-• This recipe will also cover one standard bag of microwave popcorn, so you can substitute that for the stovetop popcorn if you wish.
+- Using microwave popcorn: This recipe can be made with 1 standard bag of microwave popcorn, so you can substitute that for the stovetop popcorn if you wish.

 - Storage: This keeps well overnight.
 If you want the gooeyness of freshly made popcorn, though, warm a bowl of leftover popcorn in 15-second bursts in the microwave until slightly warm and soft.

 - Spicy popcorn: As noted in the comments, some people prefer adding something spicy, like Sriracha, in lieu of the vanilla.